-Submitted on Saturday, January 02, 2016 10:39:57 PM
+Submitted on Saturday, July 02, 2016 11:36:06 AM

 35. Static Decay Test

 Definition:A procedure in which an item is first charged to a specified voltage, then allowed to dissipate to a specified voltage while measuring the duration of the discharge.